Top 10 Yu-Gi-Oh Spell Cards (2020)

 8. Sky Striker Mobilize - Engage!

-Sky Strikers are arguably the best deck in Yu-Gi-Oh as of this writing, and they offer several great spells to pick from.
+Sky Strikers remain a competitive Yu-Gi-Oh theme, and they offer several great spells to pick from.
 Perhaps their best comes from Mobilize - Engage!, which pulls any Sky Striker card (other than a copy of itself) from your deck, but to activate Engage, you can't control monsters in your main zones.

 Still, this makes Engage a great opening move or comeback after you suffer a mass monster removal.
 As icing on the cake, you also get to draw a card if you have at least three spells in your graveyard, potentially letting Engage boost your overall hand size.